 20. Great Bustard

 The great bustard is a bird of the bustard family and is the only living member of the genus Otis.
-It is found in a variety of habitats, from northern Morocco, South and Central Europe, to temperate Central and East Asia.
+It is found in various habitats, from northern Morocco and South and Central Europe to temperate Central and East Asia.

 It is a large bird, usually around 75-90 cm long, with a wingspan of up to two meters.
 The great bustard prefers open, grassy areas and farmland for breeding.
 It feeds mainly on insects, small reptiles, and plant matter.

-It is also known to consume small birds, eggs, and other small animals.
+It also consumes small birds, eggs, and other small animals.
 The great bustard is a sociable species, often found in flocks of up to 100 individuals.
-The great bustard is listed as Vulnerable on the IUCN Red List of Threatened Species, due to its declining population.
+Due to its declining population, the great bustard is listed as Vulnerable on the IUCN Red List of Threatened Species.

 The main threats to the species are habitat loss, hunting, and collisions with motor vehicles.
 Conservation efforts are focused on protecting its habitat and reducing the threats posed by human activities.